-Entities that connect advertisers to Websites that they want to host advertisements, otherwise known as: ad network.
+Otherwise known as ad networks, these are entities that connect advertisers to Websites that they want to host advertisements.

 Entities will be “Associated” in this Guideline if they are Associated Entities within the meaning of s50AAA of the Corporations Act (Cth) 2001

 A Website that is owned by a Company or Associated Entity.

 Commonly known as HTTP cookie or browser cookie, cookies are used in behavioral advertising to identify users who share a particular interest so that they can be served more relevant adverts.

 A cookie is a small file of letters and numbers downloaded onto your computer when you access certain websites.
 Cookies allow a website to recognize a user’s computer.
 A cookie itself does not contain or collect information.

 Contextual advertising is basically advertising that is targeted based on the content of the webpage being viewed.
 It does not however, include advertising targeted through the use of Third Party OBA.

 For example, if a Web User goes to a dog webpage they are served an advertisement for collars or pet food.
 Contextual advertising can also occur for searches through Search Engines.
 For example, if consumer searches on hair dye on a Search Engine and the results displayed include a hair color advertisement.